 Of course, the usefulness of the MATCH model, or any other atmospheric transfer model, relies on the model being able to project concentrations and deposition with a reasonable level of accuracy.
-Figure 3.3.5 shows the results of comparing the model results against observations for rainfall, sulphate, nitrate and ammonium concentrations in India which were undertaken under the CAD project.
+Figure 3.3.5 shows the results of comparing the model results against observations for rainfall, sulphate, nitrate and ammonium concentrations in India which were undertaken under the Composition of Asian Deposition (CAD) project.
 Any value within a factor of 2 is considered to be a reasonable estimate.
 The modelled rainfall fits the observed data well, as does the sulphate.
 Many nitrate values are outside acceptable limits, with a general underestimate by the MATCH model.
 This could be as related to uncertain emission estimates as model structure or parameters.
 Ammonium does better but with a greater degree of scatter, most likely reflecting the uncertainty in emission estimates.

 Figure 3.3.5 An evaluation of MATCH's ability to reproduce precipitation amount, sulphate-, nitrate-, and ammonium concentration in precipitation in India.
-Data taken from Kulshrestha, Granat, Engardt, and Rodhe (2005).
-Atmos.
-Environ.
-39, pp. 7403-7419 which resulted from the CAD project.
+Data taken from Kulshrestha et al. (2005) which resulted from the RAPIDC Composition of Asian Deposition (CAD) project.

-- The regional centre for modelling can build on existing work and link with modellers in the region to assess the current extent of tranboundary air pollution in the South Asia. - The work of the Male Declaration should also link with other international initiatives, such as the LRATP Task Force on Hemispheric Transport of Air Pollution (HTAP), that estimate the movement of air pollution between regions. - For regional PM2.5 concentration estimates the organic and black carbon component needs to be added plus other PM2.5 crustal material.
+- The regional centre for modelling can build on existing work and link with modellers in the region to assess the current extent of transboundary air pollution in the South Asia. - The work of the Male Declaration should also link with other international initiatives, such as the LRATP Task Force on Hemispheric Transport of Air Pollution (HTAP), that estimate the movement of air pollution between regions. - For regional PM{2.5} concentration estimates the organic and black carbon component needs to be added plus other PM{2.5} crustal material.